Skip to content

 • I need to have my pet cremated.
 What do I need to do?

 Just let us know.
-The final cost of your appointment will depend on your specific wishes.
-If you choose cremation, the doctor will take your pet to the crematory, and if you would like to have their ashes back, we will hand deliver them to you.
+The total estimate of your appointment will depend on your aftercare wishes.
+If you choose cremation with or without the ashes returned to you, our doctor will take your pet after the appointment to prepare for transportation to the crematory.
+If you would like to have their ashes returned, we try to hand deliver them back to you within 10 days of the appointment.

 • How will you get my dog to the car?